 The Federal Reserve Act of 1913 was legislation created for the Federal Reserve System.

-This legislation would allow for Federal Reserve Notes to be issued, including the $2 bill, and would indicate that all these bills would be printed with the words Federal Reserve Bank on all of them.
+This legislation allowed Federal Reserve Notes to be issued, including the $2 bill, and indicated the bills would be printed with the words ‘Federal Reserve Bank’ on all of them.

-1928 and Standardized Sizing the 2 Dollar Bill
+1928 and Standardized Sizing of the Banknote

 Having different-sized bills became problematic.
-It was an inconvenience to keep all the bills straight, which meant different printing from the $1 bill.
+It was an inconvenience to keep the bills straight, which meant different printing from the $1 bill.

 With the change in size, a few other minor changes occurred.
 The Thomas Jefferson portrait was noticeably cropped, and the name changed to the United States note once again.

-Other exciting changes were that the blue serial numbers were again red, as the image on the other side of the note was still different.
-This time it featured Jefferson Monticello’s home.Â
+Other exciting changes were blue serial numbers changed back to red, as the image on the other side of the note was still different.
+This time it featured Jefferson Monticello’s home.

-Last Major 2 Dollar Bill Design Change in 1953
+Last Major Design Change in 1953

 The Treasury Seal on the bill was resized, and the United States Note words were no longer required.